 To configure a record key via web user interface:

-1. Click on DSSKey->Memory Key (or Line Key).

-2. In the desired DSS key field, select Record from the pull-down list of Type.
+- 1. Click on DSSKey->Line Key. - 2.
+In the desired DSS key field, select Record from the pull-down list of Type.

 To configure a URL record key via web user interface: